Dasharo/docs/docs/ways-you-can-help-us.md

 As a Dasharo Supporter you will get:

 * The latest Dasharo releases issued by Dasharo Team
-* Special Dasharo Updates for Supporters – number of updates depends on the number of Dasharo Subscriptions sold and the availability of other funding (e.g., NLNet, corporate sponsors, community donations)
+* Special Dasharo Updates for Supporters –  Community receives one update per year, but Supporters are not limited to it.
+Number of updates depends on the number of Dasharo Subscriptions sold and the availability of other funding (e.g., NLNet, corporate sponsors, community donations).
 * Dasharo Primer Support through invite-only Matrix channel
 * Insider's view and influence on Dasharo features roadmap – you can have a real impact on Dasharo development